scholars and staff and diverse international visitors make UCLA Law a focal

 Contracts and Economic Organization.

-Assistant Professor of Law, joined the UCLA faculty in 2013.
+Alex Wang, Professor of Law, joined the UCLA faculty in 2013.
 Before joining

 UCLA, Wang was a visiting assistant professor at UC Berkeley School of Law and